AIMS-Madison/Neural-Dynamical-Operator/README.md

-# Neural Dynamical Operator <br> with Hybrid Optimization
+# Neural Dynamical Operator

+## with Hybrid Optimization

-## Continous Spatial-Temporal Model with Short-term States Prediction & Long-term Statistics Matching for Complex Dynamical Systems
+### Continous Spatial-Temporal Model with Short-term States Prediction & Long-term Statistics Matching for Complex Dynamical Systems

 This repository contains the code for the paper: